What Is Tykerb® (lapatinib)?

-In breast cancers that are HER2+, the surface of the cancer cells has an excess of HER2 receptors.
-Having an excess of HER2+ can cause the breast cancers to grow and spread quickly.2
+In breast cancers that are HER2+, the surface of the cancer cells has too many HER2 receptors.
+This can cause the breast cancers to grow and spread quickly.2

 Lapatinib helps block HER2 receptors from inside the cell.
 Lapatinib is a small molecule that can pass through the cell wall and connect to the HER2 receptor to disrupt its activity.
-When used in combination with a medication called Xeloda® (capecitabine), lapatinib may slow the progression of metastatic breast cancer.
-In postmenopausal women with metastatic breast cancer that is HER2+ and hormone receptor-positive (HR+), lapatinib may also potentially be given in combination with an aromatase inhibitor, such as Femara® (letrozole).1,2
+When used in combination with capecitabine or letrozole, lapatinib may slow the progression of breast cancer.1,2

-The most common side effects experienced by patients taking lapatinib include1,2:
+The most common side effects of lapatinib include:1,2

-While taking lapatinib, patients should avoid eating or drinking grapefruit products, as grapefruit products may increase the levels of lapatinib in the body, which can increase the potential for side effects.2
+Avoid eating or drinking grapefruit products while taking lapatinib.
+These products may increase the levels of lapatinib in the body, which can increase the potential for side effects.2

 For more information, read the full prescribing information of lapatinib.